What you will learn in this article

 Leaves from the tea plant, Camellia sinensis, have been brewed to make a health-promoting beverage for thousands of years.
 The earliest known tea consumption dates back to 2737 BC, according to ancient Chinese legend.
 As the story goes, the Chinese emperor, Shen-Nung, was boiling water when some leaves from a tea bush accidentally fell in.
 From that point on, tea became a regular part of the Chinese diet and was considered to be a health tonic.

-During the Tang Dynasty (in the 8th century) the native people of the Chinese Yunnan Province, near Tibet, found a way to make a more concentrated medicine – a tea paste.
+During the Tang Dynasty (in the 8th century) the native people of the Chinese Yunnan Province, near Tibet, created a concentrated tea paste.
 Tea-infused water was boiled over and over again until a concentrated paste was formed.
-This “Cha Gao,” literally, “tea paste” was either consumed straight or dissolved into water to promote wellness and vitality.
+This “Cha Gao,” literally, “tea paste” was either consumed straight or dissolved into water to support wellness and vitality.

 Difference between white, green, and black teas